-Toilets are the main source of water use in the home, accounting for nearly 30 percent of residential indoor water use.
+Toilets are the main source of water use in the home, accounting for nearly a quarter of residential indoor water use.
 Therefore, toilets are a great opportunity to save water.

 How to Choose a Toilet